Colin Wyatt (skier): Art

-Though Wyatt had successful solo exhibitions he ceased painting after World War II and turned to making a living from writing, photography, and travel documentary films.
+Though Wyatt had successful solo exhibitions he ceased painting around 1953 and turned to making a living from writing, photography, and travel documentary films.

 Lepidoptery

 Wyatt created a private collection of more than 90,000 specimens of mainly holarctic butterflies, discovering new species and sub-species studied complex butterfly relationships, and contributed scientific papers for entomological magazines in various languages.
 After his death, his personal collection was acquired by the State Museum of Natural History Karlsruhe, Germany.

 His particular interests included Parnassius and Erebia.
 In 1960, on an expedition to Afghanistan and the Koh-i-Baba mountains and the Hindu-Kush, Wyatt rediscovered one of the rarest Asiatic mountain butterflies, Parnassius autocrator. believed to be extinct.
 Findings from his expeditions in Kashmir, Nepal up to Mount Everest and Mount Annapurna, and Sikkim, have been published in the journals of the Lepidopterists' Society.

 Wyatt's field collecting involved travel off the beaten track, using his ski mountaineering skills.
 In 1950 he was crossing the m'Goun range of the High Atlas in Morocco as an alpinist, on skis.
 At 13,000 ft he noticed a migration of Pieris daplidice (L.) passing over from the Sahara, from south to north, and other migratory species.

 In the journal Bonner Zoologische Beiträge Otakar Kudrna published an annotated list of the butterflies named by Wyatt and list of his published lepidoptery articles.

 Wyatt also achieved notoriety for the theft of butterflies from two Australian museums for his collection, including holotype specimens, and falsifying their labels.
 In May 1947, in London, he pleaded guilty to the unlawful possession of 1,600 butterfly specimens stolen from the Australian Museum, Sydney, and the South Australian Museum, Adelaide, and was fined £100.
 His legal defence referred to the break-up of his marriage on his return from being in the RAAF in the South West Pacific during World War II, and, to quote The Sydney Morning Herald of 22 May 1947, "not in full command of his faculties".
 The court case was widely covered in newspapers.
 Wyatt co-operated fully with police and most of the stolen specimens were recovered.
-In the journal Australian Entomologist by W. John Tennent, Chris J. Müller, Axel Hausmann and Simon Hinkley specifically discusses these thefts and Wyatt's subsequent falsification of specimens data labels.
+In the journal Australian Entomologist, an article by W. John Tennent, Chris J. Müller, Axel Hausmann and Simon Hinkley specifically discusses these thefts and Wyatt's subsequent falsification of data labels.